 At 10:30am, about an hour late, we pulled into Bucharest Gara de Nord station.

 I had arranged for a driver to meet me on the platform and luckily he was there.
-Within minutes we were in his car heading to the Radisson Blu Hotel for a two-night stay before our river cruise.
+Within minutes I were in his car heading to the Radisson Blu Hotel for my two-night stay before the river cruise.

 It’s an incredible train ride and I’m amazed I did it.
 While terrifying and unnerving, the romance of following the path of the historic Orient Express was just too alluring and mysterious to resist.
 And my only way to get to Bucharest.
 Next time, though, it won’t be on the Dacia Express.